calmm-js/partial.lenses/README.md

 * `L.view(l, s)` is the same as `R.view(lift(l), s)` (see [view](http://ramdajs.com/0.19.0/docs/#view)).

-The `lift` operation is defined as
+The idempotent `lift` operation is defined as

 ```js
 const lift = l => {